Alternative dispute resolution

 More information

-There is an overview of ADR on GOV.UK, and you can find out more by reading HMRC’s leaflet CC/FS21.
+There is an overview of the alternative dispute resolution process on GOV.UK, and you can find out more by reading HMRC’s leaflet CC/FS21.

 HMRC have also published alternative dispute resolution guidance.
-This is an internal manual for HMRC staff, but you may find it useful if you are considering ADR.
+This is an internal manual for HMRC staff, but you may find it useful if you are considering using alternative dispute resolution.